 Alternately, if you are raw, vegan, or vegetarian, I support two free-pass meals a week.
 I leave room to eat whatever I want, off my raw vegan protocol, two meals per week.
 Of course, there are certain foods that would not come up on my radar, but if you invite me to your birthday party, heck yeah, I'm going to sing happy birthday and have a slice of cake.
 This allowance gives me the freedom to eat and enjoy dinners out at restaurants and dinners with friends that may not be strictly raw vegan offerings.

-Keep scrolling to shop Xavier's famous GoodBites Truffles.
+Shop Xavier's famous GoodBites Truffles.
 The whole Byrdie team has taste-tested them, and they're insanely delicious and good for you.